 Patients may also receive comprehensive neuropsychological evaluations and have the opportunity to be involved in research investigating the effectiveness of cognitive rehabilitation techniques.
 Clinical services and research go hand in hand.

 Services include individual trauma treatment, group therapy, technology-based interventions, psychological and neuropsychological assessment.
-Our service providers have years of experience providing mental health services to military members, their families, and civilian adults and children.
+Our service providers have years of experience providing mental health services to first responders, military members, their families, and civilian adults and children.

 - Tricare West

 VA Benefits (with referral)